 - Web Server – All PHP compatible servers can be used as a web server to access phpMyAdmin after installing the related files into it.

 - PHP – We must have to install PHP 5.3 or later version for getting access with this PHP project.
-And, we should also configure with php.ini file to set the appropriate directives, for using phpMyAdmin in our PHP environment.
+And, we should also configure with a php.ini file to set the appropriate directives, for using phpMyAdmin in our PHP environment.

 phpMyAdmin can be easily installed as part of the open source web application coming under AMP stack, like LAMP, WAMP, XAMPP installation and etc. Otherwise, we can separately extract the downloaded distribution file into PHP document root directory, if we are not using any web application software like WAMP, XAMPP.

-And then, this project configurations are maintained with the file config.inc.php. we need to set configuration with this file either manually or by using user interface provided with setup script option.
+And then, this project configuration are maintained with the file config.inc.php. we need to set configuration with this file either manually or by using user interface provided with setup script option.
 Some important settings provided with phpMyAdmin config file, are,

 - Authentication settings – Cookie authentication, captcha settings are coming under this category.